How new academies and the services they will be responsible for are funded.

 - as with pre-16 funding, a top-up element may be paid by the commissioning local authority, if the needs of each pupil cost more than the amount paid for by the first 2 parts

-All academies must have insurance, and you’ll receive funding for insurance in 2 parts, as part of your general annual grant:
+All academies must have insurance or have opted into the DfE risk protection arrangement for academy trusts.
+You will receive funding for this as part of your general annual grant.

 National non-domestic rates (NNDR)

 Rates are payable to the local authority at 20% of the total value.

 You can claim for the cost of NNDR once your academy has opened.